-Best practices for forwarding mail to Gmail
+Best ways to forward mail to Gmail

 If you're forwarding mail to Gmail, you may want to ensure that mail will be correctly classified by the Gmail spam filter.
 Check out the sections below for tips on how to optimize Gmail's spam-filtering capabilities.

-If you're a mail server administrator:
+If you're a mail server administrator

 Ownership and FilteringWe recommend that you do not change the envelope sender when forwarding email to Gmail.
 Sometimes, when forwarding email, the envelope sender gets changed to your domain.
 When this happens, Gmail may learn that your domain is sending spam, and will treat other emails from this domain as spam as well.
 Are you using procmail for forwarding?